avaneev/prvhash/README.md

 can all be randomly seeded (see the suggestions in `prvhash42.h`), adding useful initial entropy (64 + 64 + hash length bits of total entropy).

-32-, 64- and 128-bit PRVHASH pass all [SMHasher](https://github.com/rurban/smhasher)
+32-, 64-, 128-, and 256-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
-256-bit PRVHASH also passes the Avalanche, DiffDist, Window, and Zeroes tests (other tests were not performed).
 Other hash lengths were not thoroughly tested, but extrapolations can be made.
 PRVHASH may possess cryptographic properties, but this is yet to be proven.
 This function is best used on pre-compressed, maximal entropy, data.
-To cope with cases with sparse entropy, PRVHASH ends the hashing of the message with a `bitwise NOT` version of the last byte, as a pseudo-entropy injection.
+To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with a `bitwise NOT` version of the last byte, as a pseudo-entropy injection.
 In author's opinion, this hash function is almost definitely non-reversible since it does not use fixed prime numbers, and due to non-linearities introduced by bit truncations.

 PRVHASH can be easily transformed into a stream hash by creating a simple context structure, and moving its initialization to a separate function.
 It is a fixed-time hash function that depends only on message length.

 Please see the `prvhash42.h` file for details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).
+The `prvhash82.h` file implements the same function, but extended to 128-bit math.

-On big-endian architectures (ARM) each 32-bit element of the resulting hash should be endianness-corrected (byte-swapped).
+On big-endian architectures (ARM) each hash element of the resulting hash should be endianness-corrected (byte-swapped).

-The 32-bit hash of the string `The strict avalanche criterion` is `1e74d56e`.
+The prvhash42_32 hash of the string `The strict avalanche criterion` is `1e74d56e`.

-The 64-bit hash of the same string is `86d2aeba09c5586c`.
+The prvhash42_64 hash of the same string is `86d2aeba09c5586c`.

+The prvhash82_64 hash of the same string is `6b28f402e92adbaf`.

 ## Entropy PRNG ##

-64-bit PRVHASH can be also used as a very efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): the 64-bit hash value can be used as a pseudo-random number, spliced into 8 output bytes each round: this was tested to work well when 8-bit true entropy injections are done inbetween 8 to 2048 generated random bytes (delay
+PRVHASH can be also used as a very efficient general-purpose PRNG with an external entropy source injections (like how the `/dev/urandom` works on Unix): the 64-bit hash value can be used as a pseudo-random number, spliced into 8 output bytes each round: this was tested to work well when 8-bit true entropy injections are done inbetween 8 to 2048 generated random bytes (delay